 Optimise systems and processes to reduce wastage, integrate resources and achieve increased efficiency.

 Good technical skills

 Good coordination skills with other engineering professionals and managers

 Team working skills

-Specialized skills and knowledge in the mathematical, physiological, social sciences, and computer sciences
+Specialised skills and knowledge in the mathematical, physiological, social sciences, and computer sciences

 Good knowledge of methods and principles of engineering analysis and design

-Strong computer skills to perform calculations
+Strong computer skills in performing calculations.

 Proficiency in engineering software to create the design